unmonoqueteclea/examples/automl/automl-script/readme.md

 The **inputs** for the script are:

-* `train-dataset`: (dataset-id) Dataset id for the train dataset (e.g. dataset/5d272205eba31d61920005cd).
-If no train dataset is provided, the script will expect an `automl-execution` to be provided and will use its models as starting point.
+* `train-source`: (source-id) Initial source id (it will be splitted for train/evaluation) If no train source is provided, the script will expect an `automl-execution` to be provided and will use its models as starting point.
-* `validation-dataset`: (dataset-id) Dataset id for the validation dataset (e.g. dataset/5d272205eba31d61920005cd).
-If empty, no output-evalution is returned.
-* `test-dataset`: (dataset-id) Dataset id for the test dataset (e.g. dataset/7j272205eba31d61920005vf).
+* `test-source`: (source-id) Test source id.
+To use AutoML with new production data.
 If empty, no output-dataset is returned.
+* `objective-name`: (string) Objective field name. `Car+1_has_errors` by default
 * `automl-exection`: (execution-id) Previous execution of this script, to reuse created executions and models, e.g. execution/5d272205eba31d61920005cd.
 Either `train-dataset` or